Table Of Contents

 This is good copy.

-Unfortunately you won’t find it too often in the SEO world.
+Unfortunately, you won’t find it too often in the search engine optimization world.
 Affiliate, leadgen and client sites rarely have extremely compelling content unless you get lucky.

 Look towards big marketers and check out what they’re writing.
 There are free lessons all around us.